TUgether for Mental Health

 Location: Commons 300, Diboll Gallery

-Presented in collaboration with: Center for Academic Equity
+Presented in collaboration with: Newcomb Institute and the Center for Intercultural Life

 In recognition of World Suicide Prevention Day, Wave of Support staff will table along McAlister Walkway to provide resources and support to the Tulane community.
 Question, Persuade, and Refer (QPR) training materials will be available, along with other mental health resources.